Lanchu2hen9/CCLanchuBlog/posts/AT2-Final.md

 # Final Assignment Task 2:

+The final version of Assignment Task 2 is [here](https://lanchu-thespiral-a-50.deno.dev/ExperiementFiles/AT2-V1.0.html).

 To read more about the process and development behind this go [this](https://cclanchublo6-bbkd5ncbjcth.deno.dev/AT2-Concept).
 I would reccomend it as **light-reading**, its a very long blog.

 # Final Code: